yigitatesh/face_recognizer/README.md

 - pickle

 # How to prepare to run
-There are three steps to prepare recognizer run:
 1. Extract facenet_keras.rar file
 2. Prepare images
 3. Run face_recognizer_trainer.py to train svm model